WebSnifferHQ/ExpeditedTransferOutRegistrars/README.md

 ## Cosmotown

-After you've initiated a domain transfer with the receiving registrar, Cosmotown will send you an email with the subject "Action required: Your domain is transferring out of Cosmotown domain.name".
-The email will include the buttons: "Approve" and "Reject".
-To immidiately approve the transfer, click the "Approve" button.
+After you've initiated a domain transfer with the receiving registrar, Cosmotown will send you an email with the subject "Action required: Your domain is transferring out of Cosmotown domain.name."
+The email will include two buttons: "Approve" and "Reject."

+To immediately approve the transfer, click the "Approve" button.
 To reject the transfer, click the "Reject" button.

 ## Dynadot